 Alfred is somehow fooled by Riddler & Two-Face’s “Halloween disguises.”
 Why didn’t he notice them?
 Come on WB!
 He’s been raising Bruce since his parents died!

 Batman manslaughters Two-Face by tossing a bunch of coins in the air, causing Two-Face to lose his footing by falling to his fateful death.
-Even though this the third entry is lighter than Tim Burton’s films, WB ignored feedback from fans that Batman has a no killing rule.
+Even though is lighter than Tim Burton’s films, WB ignored feedback from fans that Batman has a no killing rule.
+Hypocrisy in a nutshell.

 While Batman was gearing up, I just had to witness a close-up shot of Batman’s butt.
 Why did I have to witness my favorite superhero’s rear?
 That’s enough close-ups for a rubber behind.

 The Final Verdict: C, FOR CLOGGED TOILET!

-Despite cringeworthy moments, I managed to enjoy most of the positive aspects including, the performances of Val Kilmer, Nicole Kidman, & Chris O’Donnell, Dick Grayson/Robin’s origin story, and creative set decorations.
-To this day, Batman Forever remains a guilty pleasure of mine.
+Despite cringeworthy moments, I managed to enjoy most of the positive aspects including the performances of Val Kilmer, Nicole Kidman, & Chris O’Donnell, Dick Grayson/Robin’s origin story and creative set decorations.
 It’s not the worst Batman film of all time, until George Clooney’s take of The Dark Knight, nearly destroyed Batman’s image.
+If you wanna look back at Batman Forever, so be it.